Leonard Chess: Early life

 Chess was born to Polish-Jewish parents in Motal, now in Belarus.
 He and his brother, Fiszel, sister, Malka, and mother arrived in New York in 1928 from Poland.
-They quickly went to Chicago to join their father, Joseph, who was already engaged in the liquor business, which was illegal at the height of Prohibition and controlled in Chicago by Al Capone.
-The family name was changed to Chess, with Lejzor becoming Leonard and Fiszel becoming Philip.
+They joined his father, Joseph, in Chicago.
+Joseph was engaged in the illegal liquor business at the height of Prohibition and was controlled in Chicago by Al Capone.
+The family name was changed from Czyż to Chess, with Lejzor becoming Leonard and Fiszel becoming Philip.

 Chess Records

 Leonard and his brother Phil became involved in the black nightclub scene on the South Side of Chicago in 1938 running a series of jazz clubs, culminating in the Macomba Lounge.
 In 1947, Leonard became associated with Aristocrat Records, increasing his share in the company over time; eventually he and Phil would acquire complete control.
 The Chess brothers moved the company away from black pop and jazz and other genres into down home blues music with artists such as Muddy Waters.
 In 1950, the Chess brothers renamed the company Chess Records.
 "My Foolish Heart" (Gene Ammons), "Rollin' Stone" (Muddy Waters), and "That's All Right" (Jimmy Rogers) were among the first releases on the new label.
 Leonard Chess played bass drum on one of Muddy Waters' sessions in 1951, specifically on the tracks "She Moves Me" and "Still A Fool".

 Chess contacted Sam Phillips (of Sun Records) to help find and record new artists from the South.
 Phillips supplied Chess with recordings by Howlin' Wolf, Rufus Thomas, and Doctor Ross among others.
-Of these, Howlin' Wolf in particular became very popular, and Chess Records had to vie for him with other companies which had also been supplied with Wolf recordings by Phillips.
+Of these, Howlin' Wolf in particular became popular, and Chess Records had to vie to sign him against other companies.
 In time, other important artists signed with Chess Records, including Bo Diddley and Sonny Boy Williamson, while Willie Dixon and Robert Lockwood Jr. took on a significant role behind the scenes.
-In the 1950s, Chess Records' commercial success grew with artists such as Little Walter, The Moonglows, The Flamingos, and Chuck Berry, and in the '60s with Etta James, Fontella Bass, Koko Taylor, Little Milton, Laura Lee, and Tommy Tucker, as well as with the subsidiary labels Checker, Argo, and Cadet.
+The Chess brothers formed the subsidiary labels Checker in 1952 and Argo (later renamed Cadet) in 1955.
+Chess Records' commercial success grew in the 1950s with artists such as Little Walter, The Moonglows, The Flamingos, and Chuck Berry, and in the '60s with Etta James, Fontella Bass, Koko Taylor, Little Milton, Laura Lee, and Tommy Tucker.
 As the 1960s progressed, Chess's recording enterprise branched out into other genres including gospel, traditional jazz, spoken word, comedy, and more.
 In the early 1960s, Chess became involved in the broadcasting business as part owner of WVON-AM radio and later acquired WSDM-FM, both in Chicago.